SillyTavern/SillyTavern-Docs/Installation/Docker.md

     docker network inspect docker_default
     ```

-    You should recieve some sort of output similar to the following below.
+    You should receive some sort of output similar to the following below.

     ```json
     [